unicode-org/icu4x/utils/writeable/README.md

 let message = WelcomeMessage { name: "Alice" };
 assert_writeable_eq!(&message, "Hello, Alice!");

-// Types implementing `Writeable` are required to also implement `fmt::Display`.
+// Types implementing `Writeable` should often also implement `fmt::Display`.
 // This can be simply done by redirecting to the `Writeable` implementation: writeable::impl_display_with_writeable!(WelcomeMessage<'_>);
 ```